AidenWills05/predict-future-sales-model-card/README.md

 **Unexpected results**
 - The RandomForestRegressor performed worse than simple linear regression
 - For many items last month’s sales alone explained most of the variation

+---

+## AI Use

+I used AI tools (Perplexity / ChatGPT-style assistant) to help:
+- Debug and structure Python code in the Kaggle notebook.
+- Design the modeling workflow (monthly aggregation, lag features, and baseline vs. alternative model).
+- Help with structuring of this model card.

+All code and text were reveiwed, run, and edited by me to ensure they match the project requirements.
+The AI assistance helped me work faster, avoid bugs, and better explain my methods and results.